xavidelamo/mgci-docs/docs/source/qgis.rst

    |image178|

 **Important Note:**
-When the statistics .csv files  added to the QGIS project it **does not add it correctly using delimited text**.
+When the statistics .csv files  added to the QGIS project it **does not add it correctly using delimited text** if you are saving to an output file rather than a temporary file.
 This means that all the fields are viewedas string.
-Remove the MGCI_stats.csv from the QGIS project and re-add it using Layer>>AddLayer>>Add Delimited Text Layer.
+Remove the MGCI_stats.csv from the QGIS project and re-add it using Layer>>AddLayer>>Add Delimited Text Layer or save as a temporary layer which you can rightclick on an export later.
+This applies to each of the next steps.
 If you do not to this the following steps run only from the MGCI toolbox will fail to run.

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | .. rubric:: **E1.
 MGCI:  Generate RSA and Planimetric Area Statistics**:                                                                                              |